magpeys/magpeys/README.md

 ---

 ## 🌱 About Me
-- 🎓 Background in **Linguistics (MGIMO, MGLU)**, which helps in analytical thinking and working with documentation.
+- 🎓 Background in **Linguistics (MGIMO, MSLU)**, which helps in analytical thinking and working with documentation.
 - ✨ Interested in football and computer games (especially extraction shooters and RPGs).

 ---